feellgood/Alg/readme.md

 # Alg - A set of linear solvers for sparse matrices
 Version 1.4.0

-Alg is a library, header only, to handle sparse matrices involved in some finite element problems.
+Alg is a library to handle sparse matrices involved in some finite element problems.
 It is NOT a general purpose library, only the minimal set of elementary algebraic functions is implemented in order to give access to gradient conjugate and bi-conjugate gradient algorithms.

+The static library libalg.a is created from CMakeLists.txt in alg/src

 Available algorithms:
 conjugate gradient : standard and directional